briandconnelly/nicheconstruct/paper/03_methods.md

 The population is then thinned.
 Each individual survives this bottleneck with probability $\sigma$.
 Starting from this initial state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
-Dilution reduces the population to support growth in the next cycle.
+Dilution reduces each subpopulation to support growth in the next cycle.
 Each individual remains with probability $d$, regardless of its genotype.